The-McGrail-Foundation/MIMEDefang-website/content/pages/home.md

 ## What is MIMEDefang?

-MIMEDefang is an e-mail filtering tool that works with the Sendmail "Milter" library.
-MIMEDefang lets you express your filtering policies in Perl rather than C, making it quick and easy to filter or manipulate your mail.
-MIMEDefang is mature software: The first version was released in 2000.
-It's also in use in thousands of installations.
-It remains under active development.
-MIMEDefang is free software: It's released under the terms of the GNU General Public License.
-It runs under Linux, FreeBSD, Solaris and most other UNIX or UNIX-like systems.
+MIMEDefang is a flexible, open-source email filtering framework that integrates with Sendmail and Postfix via the Milter API, letting you write your filtering policies in Perl.

+- **Powerful** — inspect, modify, accept, or reject any part of an email message during the SMTP transaction
+- **Scriptable** — express complex policies in Perl with full access to the MIME tree, headers, and envelope
+- **Integrates** — works with SpamAssassin, ClamAV, rspamd, DKIM signing, SPF, DMARC, and more
+- **Proven** — in production since 2000, deployed across thousands of sites; free software under the GNU GPL
+- **Portable** — runs on Linux, FreeBSD, Solaris, and most UNIX-like systems

+<a href="/getting-started/" class="btn btn-primary me-2">Get Started</a>
+<a href="/download/" class="btn btn-outline-secondary">Download</a>